 When you right-click in a Log window, a pop-up context menu appears.
 The contents of the context menu will vary depending on the currently selected item.
 The following table displays the possible context-menu commands and their purpose.
-See also Menus and Toolbars (on page 71).
+See also Menus and Toolbars (on page 68).

+Context Menu in a Log Window

+Command Action

-Command Action Clear Clears the contents of the Log window.
-Docked Checked (🗸), if the Log window is docked to the frame of the CodeWatch main window.
+Clear Clears the contents of the Log window.

+Docked Checked (<), if the Log window is docked to the frame of the CodeWatch main window.
 Deselecting this menu item converts the window from a dockable window into a document window.
 Checking this item docks the window to the frame of the main window.

+Context Menu in a Log Window

+Command Action

-Floating Checked (✓), if the Log window is floating free of the frame in the CodeWatch main window.
+Floating Checked (), if the Log window is floating free of the frame in the CodeWatch main window.
 Deselecting this menu item docks the window; checking this window causes it to float free of the frame in the main window.